greltel/abap-test-kit/README.md

 Every mistake in a test surfaces through `ZCX_ATK`.
-Its text has the same three parts every time, in this order: what went wrong, how to fix it, and the facts - the arguments of the call, the rules that exist, the closest one and where it differs, or what a value would become.
-The examples below are broken into lines here; ABAP Unit shows them as one line.
+Its text has the same three parts every time, in this order: what went wrong, how to fix it, and the facts - the arguments of the call and the method and line of the code under test that made it, the rules that exist, the closest one and where it differs, or what a value would become.
+In the ABAP Unit result, the first part is the message of the failure; the fix and the facts are its detail, shown under it (Analysis in the SAP GUI, Details in ADT).
+The examples below show the parts on separate lines.
 Close misspellings of method and parameter names get a suggestion; names that are far from every candidate get the list of candidates with their kinds.
 The texts live in message class `ZATK`; exceptions of the test double framework never reach the test untranslated.
-Failures during the act step are recorded without stopping the code under test, so a `CATCH cx_root` in the code under test cannot hide them.
+Failures during the act step are recorded without stopping the code under test, so a `CATCH cx_root` in the code under test cannot hide them; the facts of such a failure name the method and the line that called the double (read from the XCO call stack, with the line counted from the `METHOD` statement).

 ```text
 ZCL_ORDER_SERVICE is a class, and ATK doubles interfaces only.